 Immigration to Canada has many streams in which applicants are welcomed.
-Under the Express entry system, federal skilled worker is one such immigration stream which grants permanent residency to selected newcomers.
-An applicant’s capability to immigrate to Canada and economically settle down is primary criteria in assessing the federal skilled worker applications.
+Under the Express Entry system, the federal skilled worker program is one such immigration stream that grants permanent residency to selected newcomers.
+An applicant’s capability to immigrate to Canada and economically settle down is the primary criterion in assessing federal skilled worker program applications.

 Applicants under the Federal Skilled Worker stream are managed under the Express Entry immigration system.
 The process involves two separate and consecutive steps.

 As per the Federal Skilled Worker Category (FSWC) points system, an applicant needs to successfully pass the minimum threshold of 67 points out of 100.
 Then the applicant creates an Express Entry profile and enters the pool of potential candidates, where points are assigned based on the Comprehensive Ranking System (CRS).

 The selection factors under Comprehensive Ranking System (CRS) include:

 - Work Experience – Minimum of one year continuous full-time or similar paid work experience in a skilled occupation in the last 10 years (NOC- 0/A/B)

 - Arranged Employment – Receive a full time, permanent job offer from a Canadian employer with a Labour Market Impact Assessment (LMIA)

 - Language Ability – Successfully clear the minimum language ability in either one, of the two official languages of Canada- French or English